kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 ```

 # exercise 4

+The `Mark` phase is needed such that all objects are set to not being used, and then the collector can traverse all of the pointers on the stack, moving the objects which are used, while also marking them as in use.
+Then all of the object which are no in use can be deallocated.

+Stop and copy does not need this phase, as it just goes through all of the pointers stored on the stack, copies them, and then the to-space are used as the from-space, which effectively deallocated the objects not in use, since they were not copied.

+The con of stop and copy is the increased memory usage.
+The con of mark and sweep the fact that it has to go over the heap twice.

 ## stop and copy
 Stop and copy is a garbage collection algorithm used in programming languages to manage memory.
 The algorithm is based on the idea of dividing the heap memory into two equal parts: the "from-space" and the "to-space".

 The algorithm works by first allocating memory in the from-space for the program's data structures.
 As the program runs, it creates and destroys objects, leaving some of the memory unused.
 When the from-space becomes full, the garbage collector pauses the program and starts the copying phase.

-During the copying phase, the garbage collector traverses the objects in the from-space, copying the live objects to the to-space.
+the  garbage collector traverses the objects in the from-space, copying the live objects to the to-space.
 The garbage collector updates all pointers in the live objects to point to their new location in the to-space.
 When the copying phase is complete, the from-space is completely empty, and the to-space contains all the live objects.

 After the copying phase is complete, the garbage collector swaps the roles of the from-space and to-space, making the to-space the new from-space.
 This process frees up all the unused memory in the old from-space and makes it available for use by the program.